 Municipal Dam Grant Program

-The 2019-21 Biennial Budget provided $4 million for Dam Grants, of that, approximately $3.5 million will be committed to fund eligible engineering and construction costs associated with the maintenance, repair, modification or abandonment and removal of municipally owned dams.
-The updated Municipal Dam Grant Application Form 3500-088 and instructions are available beginning August 19, 2019.
-The grant application deadline is February 28, 2020.
+The 2021 Biennial Budget provided $10 million for Dam Grants with the majority being committed to fund eligible engineering and construction costs associated with the maintenance, repair, modification or abandonment and removal of municipally owned dams.
 Refer to the tabs below for instructions and reference materials.

 Applicants must have an Engineer’s inspection order or directive and a Dam Failure Analysis sufficient to identify the hazard potential based on the current development in the hydraulic shadow downstream of the dam.*